sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 # Notifications

-Notification in TechBiz alert users to status updates and tasks awaiting their action.
+TechBiz notifies users about request status and tasks awaiting their action.
 Users receive notifications by email and on the TechBiz portal.

->**Note:** Alert notifications are specific to a user role.
-Example: The current role is set to user and the notification requires approval from an Approver.
-The user will be prompted to switch roles to approve.

 1. [Log in to TechBiz portal](log-in-to-TechBiz-portal) using your non-SE GSIB.

 2. Click the bell icon.(image)
-The list of alert notifications is displayed.

-3. Click pending action items.(image)
+3. Click the required pending task.(image)

+4. If prompted to switch user role, you need to switch roles to complete task.

-You will be directed to complete the action.
+5. Proceed to complete the task.